Viola lactea

-Viola lactea, also known by its common name pale dog violet, is a species of flowering planet of the family Violaceae.
+Viola lactea, also known by its common name pale dog violet, is a species of flowering plant in the family Violaceae.

 Description

 Viola lactea has sparsely hairy creeping stems and a rosette of lanceolate leaves which are cuneate at their base.
 Each stem has one flower; the flowers are shaped similar to other violets and go from milky-violet to greyish-pink in colour, with the deep purple veins on the lower petal.
 The presence of green spurs at the back of its flower and the triangular stipules on its upper leaves being equal or longer in length than the leaf stalks differentiate V. lactea from other similar species.

 This species hybridizes easily with Viola riviniana, which often occurs in the same habitat.
 The population of hybrid plants is thought to be increasing where both species are present, especially around the Cornish coast, as the V. riviniana x lactea hybrid outcompetes both its parent species.
 However, the hybrid plants are generally sterile.
 V. lactea can also hybridize with Viola canina, though this is much more rare.